Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There’s ports for an external microphone, HDMI, and an SD card slot, though it’s only limited to 64GB micro SDs.
 Unfortunately, the Akaso V50 isn’t waterproof, technically speaking.
 Only when it’s safe in its waterproof housing.
 Check out the Olympus TG-5 for a true waterproof camera, capable of withstanding depths of 50 feet.

 As far as action cameras go, the Akaso V50 is packed with value.
-Not only does it perform particularly well, it’s bundled with accessory kits for various situations, like a remote control wristband, among others.
+Not only does it perform particularly well, but it’s also bundled with accessory kits for various situations, like a remote control wristband, among others.
 All that for $120?
 It’s an easy purchase to make.